danielfung/syndication-template/README.md

 3a.
 Usage to create studies in IRB/CRMS/IACUC/DLAR
   - To Create IRB/CRMS _uid is expected
-  - To Create IACUC/DLAR either _uid or id is expected
+  - To Create IACUC either _uid or id is expected
+  - To Create DLAR protocolNumber is expected
   - Example to create IACUC Submission:
  ```
     $ curl -d '{